-“The data I walked away with was mind boggling,” she reported.
-Generally more stickers and bright colors are seen early in the cycle, followed by a plunge into darkness upon reaching the eight days on each side of the start of the period.
+“The data I walked away with was mind-boggling,” she reported.
+Generally, more stickers and bright colors are seen early in the cycle, followed by a plunge into darkness upon reaching the eight days on each side of the start of the period.

 “No matter the girl, her background the type of abuse she endured, her weight, or body image,” Botha writes, “they all fell down what I call the ‘rabbit hole’ in their mind.”

-For over 30 years, another organization has taken this concept beyond an experiment and into a full blown curriculum.
-TeenSTAR is also an “abstinence through empowerment” education program: evidence-based and internationally renowned, their instructors teach middle and high school girls about their cycles and how to chart them in schools all over the world.
+For over 30 years, another organization has taken this concept beyond an experiment and into a full-blown curriculum.
+Teen STAR is also an “abstinence through empowerment” education program: evidence-based and internationally renowned, Teen STAR instructors teach teen girls in middle and high school about fertility awareness, their cycles, and how to chart them—and they have successfully implemented the program in schools all over the world.

 Dr. Hanna Klaus, founder of Teen STAR, explained to me the beneficial change evident in girls who go through the program:

 “We have found that it takes three cycles on average for girls to own their fertility.
 One of the process steps is that when they come to know their cycle, and the length of their luteal phase, they will know exactly when to expect their period.
 When that happens their body is talking to them and they are in charge.
 At that time they often move easily from peer pressure to making their own decisions, they move away from group pressure if the group proposes something they disagree with.”

 One of the documented outcomes of Teen STAR’s work is the much lower likelihood for these girls to engage in premature sexual activities.
-The program was evaluated by ChildTrends a leading US nonprofit research organization, which reported “that this program is effective in reducing the rate of pregnancy, delaying the onset of sexual activity, decreasing sexual activity in sexually-active youth, and improving attitudes towards abstinence, compared with students in the no-treatment groups.”
+The program was evaluated by ChildTrends, a leading U.S. nonprofit research organization, which reported “that this program is effective in reducing the rate of pregnancy, delaying the onset of sexual activity, decreasing sexual activity in sexually-active youth, and improving attitudes towards abstinence, compared with students in the no-treatment groups.”

 - Students can be themselves, become more mature and self–directed.